Here it is, The Final Film has docked!

 My final Year 2D Animation, using TVPaint.

 Scroll down to read more about the film.

-Is a current on-going film!
-Created, written, Directed, Animated and all Foley Designed by me. with the help of a small crew! my Character Artist Ourania Markou, my Producer Connor Schrader and last but not least my Lovely Musician George Dolan, who created a sensational upbeat-dramatic song, for the film. it is student 3rd Year, 2D Animation film, About the struggles of a Pirate, coming to terms with having to learn how to swim, within a children’s lesson.
+This Was my Final Year Student Film.
+Created, written, Directed and Animated.
+Not to mention all Foley Designed by me. with the help of a small crew! my Character Artist Ourania Markou, my Producer Connor Schrader and last but not least my Lovely Musician George Dolan, who created a sensational upbeat-dramatic song, for the film.
+The 2D Animation, Which was created in my Final year. was About the struggles of a Pirate, coming to terms with having to learn how to swim, within a children’s lesson.

 over the road

 Turnarounds and Character designs,

 3rd Year 2D Animation created by kayleigh George. the film is about a boy called Arthur, who notices that his next door neighbour, Milton (old man) hasn't collected his bottle of milk, like he does every day, so goes to Find out why and ends up in a sticky situation.

 This was the first project where my main role was A Foley Artist, it was very inspirational, to work solely on Foley and not have to worry about anything else. i felt in that me and Martin Tomkinson, who i was working with, did a very moving job with the sounds and helped to bring the emotion out in the film.
 Sadly, in the end, the animation wasn't completed, despite this, i gained lots of experience working on the project, and it has inspired me in so many ways, that i cannot wait for Future projects, where i can just focus on the Foley. i would love to, Later on in life, end up working on more 2D animations and stop Motion films, with lovely heartfelt stories like this.
 Hope you enjoy the Animatic if you haven't watched it yet.